oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api_frontend/product.md

 **localizationId** is a string contains ID of the localization the url is intended for.

 Example of data: **\[{"url": "/en-url", "localizationId": "10"}, {"url": "/fr-url", "localizationId": "11"}\]**

+## FILTERS

+### variants

+The filter that allows to exclude simple products which are variants for configurable products.
+Use "no", "false" or "0" value to apply it.

 ## SUBRESOURCES